prebid/prebid.github.io/adops/gam-native.md

 Make sure to indicate that the variables are required.

+{:start="8"}
+8. Hit "Save".
-* `Step 8`: Return to the home screen, click `Delivery > Creatives`, and create a creative with `Native Format`, choosing the template you created.
+9. Return to the home screen, click `Delivery > Creatives`, and create a creative with `Native Format`, choosing the format you created.
+10. Choose a creative name and other desired settings.
 In the user-defined variables you just created, set the following values:

 {: .table .table-bordered .table-striped }
 | Variable Name       | Value                            |